KomaEc/Type-Systems/miniTT/README.md

 # miniTT

-This repo contains my implementation of miniTT.
+This repo contains my implementation of miniTT with parser.

 ## Syntax
 There're minor changes to the original syntax (mainly for parsing purpose) :